sswastioyono18/vaccination-demo/README.md

 ## Why?
+Just an idea that I had during vaccination where we need to register our id then submit it to the system which the system would register the data.
+It's really not complicated..

 Learning purpose of trying DDD with Kafka, Rabbit MQ and API in 1 repo
 - Kafka publisher using segmentio